Interdisciplinary Sovereign Debt Research and Management Conference (DebtCon)

 Organised by the Graduate Institute’s Centre for Finance and Development

-The two-day conference will take place at the Graduate Institute, Geneva, on October 5-6, 2017.
-The main organisers are the Graduate Institute’s Centre for Finance and Development in cooperation with the University of Geneva’s Department of History, Economics and Society, and the Institute of International Economic Law of Georgetown University Law Center.
+The two-day conference took place at the Graduate Institute, Geneva, on October 5-6, 2017.
+The main organisers were the Graduate Institute’s Centre for Finance and Development in cooperation with the University of Geneva’s Department of History, Economics and Society, and the Institute of International Economic Law of Georgetown University Law Center.